-In a country as relatively young as America, this seems like an old story.
+This seems like an old story in a relatively young country as young as America.
 Many cultures have their own tales of crossroads, some reaching back centuries or further.
-The Northwestern area of Europe is particular dense with them, but the United States is not the only New World country to have myths about the crossroads.
+The Northwestern area of Europe is particularly dense with them, but the United States is not the only New World country with myths about the crossroads.

 As mentioned, there are a great many tales from across the British Isles that involve crossroads.
 Across the British Isles, standing stones are erected at crossroads, for sundry reasons.
 Some lore tells of the stones being used to keep the Fae from entering the world through these threshold locations.
 Some tales discuss the stones being the frozen fingers of trolls and other land wights.
 Drab historians will try to convince us that they were simply put to delineate borders, but is it not just as likely the stones are used to trap beings who were best kept under the ground?
 One such example is Canrig Bwt who sleeps under a stone in northern Wales at Llanberis and who dined upon children’s brains.
 Another Welsh witch lay beneath three crossroads stones at Crumlyn, Monmouthshire.